49er Driving School

 Definition of Highway: "Highway" is a way or place of whatever nature, publicly maintained and open to the use of the public for purposes of vehicular travel.
 Highway includes street, (even the one you live on).

 For more years then I care to remember, the DMV, have been confused about this law.
 On page 12 of the 2008 edition of the California Driver Handbook, and under the heading of “Intersections,” they continue to misstate the law, and I quote: “…yield to the car which arrives first or to the car on your right if it reaches the intersection at the same time as you do.”
-Somehow, someway, the DMV has misinterpreted “enter” or “entered” to mean “arrives” or “reaches”?
-Because this continuing misunderstanding has been with us for so long, it has become the customary rule for most drivers.
+Now, in 2014, they still misquote it, but they have changed car to "vehicle or bicycle."
+So there has been some progress, but this continuing misunderstanding has been with us for so long that it has become the customary rule for most drivers.

 THE LAW RATHER THAN THE CUSTOM: